RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 Considering the capabilities provided by the Kubernetes platform, running Data Planes on this platform delivers a powerful environment.
 Here are some capabilities leveraged by the Data Plane on Kubernetes:
 High Availability: One of the main Kubernetes' capabilities is "Self-Healing".
 If a "pod" crashes, Kubernetes takes care of it, reinitializing the "pod".
 Scalability/Elasticity: HPA ("Horizontal Pod Autoscaler") is the capability to initialize and terminate "pod" replicas based on previously defined policies.
-The policies define "thresholds" to tell Kubernetes the conditions where it should initiate a brand new "pod" replica or terminate a running one.
+The policies define "thresholds" to tell Kubernetes the conditions where it should start a brand new "pod" replica or terminate a running one.
 Load Balancing: The Kubernetes Service notion defines an abstraction level on top of the "pod" replicas that might have been up or down (due HPA policies, for instance).
 Kubernetes keeps all the "pod" replicas hidden from the "callers" through Services.

 Important remark #1: this tutorial is intended to be used for labs and PoC only.
 There are many aspects and processes, typically implemented in production sites, not described here.
 For example: Digital Certificate issuing, Cluster monitoring, etc.